Milanovv7/DragonWeb-Browser/README.md

 # DragonWeb-Browser

-DragonWeb v1.0.1 is here.
+DragonWeb v1.0.2 is here.

 Here's what's new:

-• Errors when switching between tabs bug fixed.

-• Errors when opening the app bug fixed.

-• Now even smoother performance.
+• Added option for scrolling in Browser Settings.

+• A System toggle for theme mode is added.

+• Better optimization for smaller screens.

+• You can change the DragonWeb Homepage Title to whatever you want.